IBM-Cloud/docs/services/IotInsurance/index.md

   {{site.data.keyword.iotinsurance_short}} deploys all services and Node.js applications that it requires.
 It automatically binds the applications to the services.

   Each service instance uses the default service plan.
 You can upgrade any service plan at a later time by going to the service's console.
 You can also use an existing instance of a service by deleting the new instance and manually binding the existing instance to the {{site.data.keyword.iotinsurance_short}} service.
 For more information about the applications, see [About {{site.data.keyword.iotinsurance_short}}](iotinsurance_overview.html).

+  **Important:**  When you deploy the trial version of {{site.data.keyword.iotinsurance_short}}, be aware that the free versions of the other services and application which are also deployed are limited in their functionality. {{site.data.keyword.iot_short_notm}} is limited to a maximum of 500 devices and {{site.data.keyword.cloudant_short_notm}} is limited to one GB of data and has limited read-write threading capabilities.

   **Note**: {{site.data.keyword.iotinsurance_short}} no longer deploys either {{site.data.keyword.amafull}} or {{site.data.keyword.mobilepushfull}}.
 Earlier versions of {{site.data.keyword.iotinsurance_short}} used the {{site.data.keyword.amashort}} service to process the responses from the mobile app.
 This process continues to work for all existing instances of {{site.data.keyword.iotinsurance_short}}.
 However, you must create a custom authentication process to use the mobile app with new instances of
   {{site.data.keyword.iotinsurance_short}}.
 You can also optionally [create an instance of  {{site.data.keyword.mobilepushshort}}](https://console.ng.bluemix.net/docs/services/mobilepush/index.html), configure it, and bind it to the {{site.data.keyword.iotinsurance_short}} API.